anewjs/store/README.md

 There are two ways to create a store:

 1. Creating a store instance along with it's state, reducers, actions, and getters under the same instance.
-2. Using the `createStore` function that takes the state as its only argument leaving out reducers, actions, and getters to be defining funtionally using the following methods, `createReducer`, `createAction` or `createActionWithStore`, and `createGetter`.
+2. Using the `createStore` function that takes the state as its only argument leaving out reducers, actions, and getters to be defined functionally using the following methods, `createReducerCreator`, `createActionCreator`, and `createGetterCreator`.

 Both approaches have their pros and cons.
-Using the store instances ensures store specific logic is strongly coupled and is always shipped together making it easier to access functionality.
-Using the (preferred) functional approach decouples the store allowing for separation of logic and allows you to import functionality as needed.
+Using `new Store(...)` ensures store specific logic is strongly coupled and is always shipped together making it easier to access functionality.
+Using `createStore(...)` (preferred) decouples the store allowing for separation of logic and allows you to import functionality as needed.

 ```js
 import Store, { createStore } from '@anew/store'